epimorphics/ppd-explorer/README.md

 monitored and collected by the Prometheus store.
 Relevant pieces of the app include:

-- `app/lib/prometheus/metrics.rb`
-  A central register where metrics can be stored and looked-up subsequently by use of a symbol key.
 - `config/initializers/prometheus.rb`
   Defines the Prometheus counters that the app knows about, and registers them in the metrics store (see above)